alenMangattu/Small-Dit/README.md

-This is not an official implementation of the offical [DiT paper](https://arxiv.org/pdf/2212.09748), just a side project for educational purposes.
+This minimal project, educational implementation of the Diffusion Transformer (DiT) model, as introduced in the paper ["Scalable Diffusion Models with Transformers"](https://arxiv.org/abs/2212.09748)